Last Updated: April 19, 2026

 The Results Section: How to Present Findings Without Letting Interpretation Slip In

-Your pillar post explained the core rule: Results presents facts, Discussion interprets them.
+Your Main post explained the core rule: Results presents facts, Discussion interprets them.
 This post goes deeper — how to sequence your findings logically, how to report statistics correctly, how qualitative theme presentation works, how to use tables and figures well, and the specific language patterns that let interpretation creep in without you noticing.

 Why This Section Is Harder Than It Looks